cristian04/hugo-website/content/about.md

 I started using Kubernetes in 2016 and I've being working with it since then.
 I am planning to get both CKA and CKAD certifications in 2019.

-I am currently providing consulting via my own company: [CLVR Cloud LTD](https://clvr.cloud)
+I am currently providing consulting via: [CLVR Cloud LTD](https://clvr.cloud)